Dewalt DCMWP600X2 60V MAX Cordless Push Mower review: lightweight yet powerful

 You're on a budget

-The DeWalt 60V MAX Brushless Push Mower isn’t the most expensive cordless mower we’ve tested, but there certainly are less expensive options as well.
+The DeWalt 60V MAX Brushless Push Mower isn’t the most expensive cordless mower we’ve tested, but there are certainly less expensive options.

 How does the DeWalt 60V MAX Brushless Push Mower compare?

-The Toro 60V Max 22in Recycler Lawn Mower has a larger cutting deck than the DeWalt 60V MAX Brushless Push Mower and our tester was impressed with it’s performance.
-It takes a while to charger, however, and our tester was a bit worried about the mower not having quite enough suction to keep the clippings off the lawn when the bag is full.
+The Toro 60V Max 22in Recycler Lawn Mower has a larger cutting deck than the DeWalt 60V MAX Brushless Push Mower, and our tester was impressed with its performance.
+However, it takes a while to charge, and our tester was a bit worried about the mower not having quite enough suction to keep the clippings off the lawn when the bag is full.

 The Ryobi 40V Brushless Smart Trek mower is the absolute best bang for your buck if you’re looking for a good cordless mower that’s not as pricey as the rest.
 It’s also self-propelled and is backed by a five-year warranty.